 ayTravellers have never had so many travel accommodation options.
 From home swaps to AirBnB, couch-surfing to good old-fashioned hotel stays, the ways to stay and play around the world seem nearly endless.
 And yet, one tried and true accommodation is roaring back with a vengeance, reminding you that hey, we’re still here, and oh yeah, we’re cool.

 Not that the old school youth hostel went anywhere of course.
 Hostel accommodation has been a mainstay for young travellers for decades.
 Perhaps you were that young backpacker, searching for hostels in Europe way back when with your BFF?
-Well, time to dust off the backpacks and purchase a few for the kids, because booking hostels for families is a great way to save money, meet other travellers and enjoy some beautiful and well-located rest stops on your travels.
+Well, time to dust off the backpacks and purchase a few for the kids, because booking family rooms in hostels is a great way to save money, meet other travellers and enjoy some beautiful and well-located rest stops on your travels.

 Why Hostels for Families Make for an Excellent Travel Adventure

 My husband (then boyfriend) and I started staying in student hostels as travelers many years ago.
 Hostelling was and still is an affordable and fun way to travel.
 But back then, it wasn’t easy to book ahead.
 Sometimes we would share a dorm-style with strangers, while other times, we’d luck out and get our own room.
 We met other travelers and made new friends.
 We would see different parts of the cities we visited, and of course, we saved money during our travels.
 After our kids were born, we realized that we didn’t need to stop travelling this way, and it made for a fun adventure.
 The hostel community is family-friendly.